7 Heartwarming Classic Books Like Lolita

 It’s literary metafiction!
 So you have an introduction, a poem in complete cantos, a commentary followed by an index, and all those parts of the fiction.
 They are part of the story, though most of it is told through commentary, which takes up about two-thirds of the book.
 The story has to be phenomenally interesting for me to enjoy it.
 We have a poet named John Shade written about a very self-centered subject he cares about.

 As with Lolita, interestingly enough, you can see through the cracks of Charles Kinbote’s unreliable narration and see good friends with John Shade.
-It’s a fictional country with a fictional culture, but it’s developed less.
+It’s a fictional country with a fictional culture but developed less.
 But this gets saved for me by the quality of the writing and the fascinating and characteristic characterization of this case.
 If you love Lolita, then you must read it!

 Author: Vladimir Nabokov